Contact for Respond to a case filed against you in Probate and Family Court

 If plaintiff has a current 209A order (abuse prevention order) against you, you're allowed to send the answer by mail or have it served by a sheriff or another authorized officer.
 You may not hand-deliver it yourself.
 If the plaintiff’s address is impounded, you may contact the Registry of Probate for instructions on how to serve the plaintiff.
 For more information, see the 209A order you received.

-If you want the court to make other orders than what plaintiff asked for, you can file a counterclaim to the complaint.
-See Filing a Counterclaim in the Probate and Family Court.
+If you want the court to make orders that are different from what the plaintiff asked for, you can file a counterclaim to the complaint.
+See Filing a Counterclaim in the Probate and Family Court for more information.